Wells Fargo® Platinum Card Terms and Conditions

 $12.50 if the total of overdraft protection advances for the day is $50 or less;

 $20 if the total of overdraft protection advances for the day is greater than $50.

-Eligibility for Introductory Rate(s) and Fees: If you currently have an open credit card account or a closed credit card account with a balance issued by Wells Fargo Bank, N.A., you may not be eligible for the above introductory APR(s) and fees if your existing card has been open less than 16 months.
+If you or any joint applicant currently have an open credit card account or a closed credit card account with a balance issued by Wells Fargo Bank, N.A., you will not be eligible for the above introductory APR(s) and fees if your existing card has been open less than 16 months.

 - The "Margin" for cash advances and overdraft protection advances will be 20.74 to 22.74 percentage points, based on your creditworthiness.